 I like cutting down on things that can help me to clean less.
 For example, I gave away the duplicate kitchen gadgets to friends.
 I don’t really need the extra stuff to clutter my space.

 Create a wardrobe that works for you!
 Purge items you don’t like or don’t wear anymore.
 I’m a stay-at-home mom and I really don’t need lots of clothes in my closet.
-I”ve minimize the wardrobe over the last few years.
+I”ve minimized the wardrobe over the last few years.
 It made me easier to look for what I want to wear.

 I feel like when I own less stuff, I have less stress.
 I don’t have to spend too much time to clean and organize.
 That means I can have much more time to relax at home.